happycollision/angular-concurrency/README.md

 I am not necessarily interested in feature-pairity with EC.
 Feature requests are welcome.
 I will, however, eventually be sure that any terminology is comparable, but I have not taken the time to do that just yet.

 Things I would like to do:
-- Add tests (this will happen before any significant changes to the code)
-- Have documentation
+- Add documentation
-- Have live examples inside an actual Anguar app.
+- Add live examples inside an actual Anguar app.

 ## example: